mrzzy/notes/src/data_science/deep_learning_ai/convolution_neural_nets.md

 Padding modes:
 - same padding - pads the input image such that the output size is the same as input size
-- valid padding - no padding is added, ouput size is reduce
+- valid padding - no padding is added, output size is reduce

 #### Strided Convolution
 Strided Convolution allows you to control no. of strides/steps taken when sliding